wysheridan-xyz/wysheridan.xyz/content/_index.md

 * individually one can support or reject ideas being presented.
 * Collaboratively groups can develop ideas to be reprinted.
   * This involves creating small groups to work in.
-Again GitHub and email can be employed for this purpose.
+    * Again GitHub and email can be employed for this purpose.

 ## Usage
 * All topic are unique allowing indivduals to reference them.
 The topic is the reference id.
   * GitHub
     * Thus supporting or rejecting an idea is as simple as assigning the reference id to your support or reject file.
+      * A GitHub repository template can be view [here](https://github.com/wysheridan-xyz/wysheridan-account).
   * Email
     * Send the reference id, username, and stance (support or reject) in an email.
       * Specifics on the email to send the information to is still being worked out.